clux/kubecon2020/source/slides.md

 notes:
 - To use this you construct a writer, and a watcher.
 Then you use is as a watcher, like at the end
-- More importantly; You can get a reader from the writer, but you cannot copy the write.
+- More importantly; 3 lines center; You can get a reader from the writer, and use that as state in a like a web framework.
+Can be cloned.
-- Once you construct the reflector, writer disappears.
-Great thing about rust move semantics.
-This ends up being not being a weird white text contracts in go doc.
-Compile error to try to use writer from more than one place.
+- What is not clonable; the writer.
+Because it's unsound to have multiple things writing to the same store.
+So that has to be illegal.
+- By illegal; Don't mean we force this condition on an unknowning user at the last line of your (go) doc.
+- I mean; it's actually a compile error to try to use the writer after making the reflector.
+Thanks to move semantics.

 ---
 ### kube-runtime: Controller